FIGLAB/Vid2Doppler/README.md

-# Synthesizing Doppler Radar Data from Videos for Training Privacy-Preserving Activity Recognition (CHI2021)
+# Vid2Doppler: Synthesizing Doppler Radar Data from Videos forTraining Privacy-Preserving Activity Recognition

+The full models and data will be available upon paper publication.

 ## Environment Setup: